NeftalemMG/Majornomics/README.md

 Requests are made through standard HTTP endpoints exposed by the backend.

+- The backend repo can be found here: https://github.com/Ujk768/ase-backend.git

 ---

 ## Notes

 - All actual data should come from the backend unless running in offline mode using `dummydata.ts`.